 Repeat steps 2, 3 and 4 for your top competitors.

-You won’t be able to access Google Search Console’s data for your competitors but you can audit their websites through Moz, SEMRush and Spyfu and by doing manual review.
+You won’t be able to access Google Search Console’s data for your competitors but you can audit their websites through Moz, SEMRush, and Spyfu and by doing a manual review.

 The goal is to identify any gaps in the keywords you’re targeting and ranking for, and the keywords competitors are optimizing for.

 This step will give you insights on how your competitors define their solutions, which keywords their users associate their solutions with, and identify your competitive advantage.

 Look up your top target keywords and brand name and read through blog posts, articles, and press releases that come up in Google News.
 This is a great way to have a better understanding of the rest of the industry is referring to your product.
 I often see discrepancies between how marketers want their solutions to be described and the reality of what users are looking for.

 Similarly to the industry news process, you should now look up your top 5 target keywords and focus on the SERP features such as People Also Ask, People Also Search For, autocomplete suggestions, top-ranking images, and videos.

 This step is particularly useful to identify content gaps or find ways to create educational content.
 For example, here’s the SERP for “project management”:

 “Project Management” is a very competitive keyword, so ranking in the top 5 or 10 positions will be difficult.